-Prime Yourself – Amazon Prime Day 2024
+- How to compete on Amazon Prime Day

 What is Amazon Prime Day?

 If your brand isn’t using Amazon ads or Amazon as a reseller, you’re probably wondering how you can compete during this key selling event.
 To ensure you aren’t losing customers to Amazon, it will be crucial for you to find a different way to get in front of your audience during this time, especially if you are specialising in electronics or smart technology devices.
-To ensure that you are heard above the noise, push your own offers and deals across platforms such as Google Search, Shopping, Display, YouTube and social media platforms.

 Potential impact on your brand’s performance

-How to compete against Amazon Prime Day
+How to compete on Amazon Prime Day

-1. With Amazon attracting a higher number of users and customers browsing to make sure they are getting the best deal, it can inflate spending and low-converting traffic.
+With Amazon attracting a higher number of users and customers browsing to make sure they are getting the best deal, it can inflate spending and low-converting traffic.

-What you can do:
+What you should do

 Reduce budgets if you know your pricing is not in line with Amazon, to ensure your account is still performing as efficiently as it can do and tighten your targets to restrict your campaigns from overspending.